corvus-dotnet/Corvus.Pipelines/README.md

 ## Applying operators

-We'll start with a definition, introduce some new notation for our digrams, then move on to an example.
+We'll start with a definition, introduce some new notation for our diagrams, then move on to an example.

 ### Definition